Sovan Chatterjee

-Sovan Chatterjee (born 7 July 1964) is an Indian politician.
-He is a former member of Bharatiya Janata Party, and former Mayor of the city of Kolkata, the capital of the Indian state of West Bengal.
+Sovan Chatterjee (born 7 July 1964) is an Indian politician from West Bengal.
+He is a former member of Indian National Congress, Trinamool Congress, and the Bharatiya Janata Party.
+He has also served as the Mayor of Kolkata.
 Chatterjee served as a Kolkata Municipal Corporation (KMC) councilor since 1985.
 In 2019, he joined Bharatiya Janata Party, and left in 2021.
+He rejoined TMC officially on 3 November 2025.

 Political career

 Chatterjee, a councillor in the KMC since 1985, also served as a mayor in council from 2000 to 2005, of the corporation.
 Chatterjee won the Behala Purba seat in the 2011 West Bengal Assembly election, which he retained in 2016.

 Mayor of Kolkata

-In 2010, he was appointed the mayor of Kolkata by his party All India Trinamool Congress, with Farzana Alam being appointed his deputy.
+In 2010, he was appointed the mayor of Kolkata by his party Trinamool Congress, with Farzana Alam being appointed his deputy.
 He resigned from the mayor post on 22 November 2018.

 Cabinet Minister

 Chatterjee was made a cabinet minister in 2016.
-Former mayor Bikash Ranjan Bhattacharya said that there was no provision in law that prevents a mayor from holding ministerial berth.
-With the decline in supply of cattle, India's first fully automated slaughterhouse (in Tangra area) was shut in May 2017.
+Former mayor Bikash Ranjan Bhattacharya said that there was no provision in the law that prevents a mayor from holding a ministerial berth.
+With the decline in supply of cattle, India's first fully automated slaughterhouse (in Tangra area) was shut down in May 2017.
 Chatterjee reacted by saying that he would examine the matter.

-In December 2016, Chatterjee became the first mayor of any city of India to get Z-plus security cover (the highest level of security cover in India).
+In December 2016, Chatterjee became the first mayor of any city in India to get Z-plus security cover (the highest level of security cover in India).
 In that category, he would get security cover by National Security Guard commandos.

 In November 2014, Chatterjee was announced as the mayoral candidate of his party for the civic polls which were to be held in 2015.
 He was reappointed the mayor of the city in May, as his party won the polls.